 - Dynamic Entry: Braddock does a magnificent case in one of the films, as he flies down from a tree.

-- Every Helicopter Is A Huey: So much that even the PAVN and French drug dealers use them.
+- Every Helicopter Is a Huey: So much that even the PAVN and French drug dealers use them.
 Averted in the third film.

-- Rated M for Manly: And.
-How.
+- Rated M for Manly: As any movie with Chuck Norris in it.

-- Recycled In Space: Rambo: First Blood Part II WITH CHUCK NORRIS!
+- Recycled IN SPACE!: Rambo: First Blood Part II WITH CHUCK NORRIS!

 - Shell-Shocked Veteran: Braddock.